Misuse of Anti-Extremism in December 2018

 In mid-December, a group of State Duma Deputies headed by Yelena Yampolskaya, Chair of the Committee for Culture, submitted to the lower chamber a package of bills amending Article 20.3 of the Administrative Code (propaganda or public demonstration of Nazi attributes or symbols, or attributes or symbols of extremist organizations, or other attributes or symbols, propaganda or public demonstration of which are prohibited by federal laws).
 The draft legislation is intended to limit the scope of the article, so that, when it is applied, the context for displaying the symbols of prohibited organizations is taken into account.
 At this time, Russian legislation allows for punishing any display of such symbols whatsoever.
 The Deputies fail to propose a clarification to indicate that demonstration of the symbols of banned organizations is punishable under this article only if it is intended as propaganda – although such a clarification alone would have been sufficient for avoiding the majority of abuses related to the application of this legal norm.
-The intent is merely to supplement the article with a note, according to which the provisions of the article “do not apply to cases, in which Nazi attributes or symbols, or attributes or symbols similar to Nazi attributes or symbols to the degree of confusion, or attributes or symbols of extremist organizations, or other attributes or symbols, propaganda of which is prohibited by federal laws, are used in works of science, literature, or art, as well as for informational, academic and educational purposes, in the absence of signs of propaganda and (or) justification of extremism.”
+The intent is merely to supplement the article with a note, according to which the provisions of the article “do not apply to cases, in which Nazi attributes or symbols, or attributes or symbols similar to Nazi attributes or symbols to the degree of confusion, or attributes or symbols of extremist organizations, or other attributes or symbols, propaganda of which is prohibited by federal laws, are used in works of science, literature, or art, in mass media output as well as for teaching and educational purposes by educational institutions, on condition of condemnation of Nazism and extremism and promoting negative attitude towards Nazism and extremism, in the absence of signs of propaganda and (or) justification of any Nazi or extremist ideology.”
 We have doubts whether the introduction of the note, as proposed by Yampolskaya’s group, would allow ordinary citizens to avoid unreasonable prosecution.
 After all, they will have to prove every time that an image they publish belongs to “works of science, literature, or art;” otherwise only mass media outlets (or educational organizations for academic and educational purposes) would be allowed to publish it.
 The requirement for a publication to unequivocally condemn a given ideology is not always appropriate and looks out of place, if an image in question is a neutral reproduction not in the context of discussing ideology or practice of a particular prohibited organization.

 On the same day, Deputy Dmitry Vyatkin (United Russia) and Senators Alexander Klishas and Lyudmila Bokova (the Heads of the Federation Council Committee on Constitutional Law) submitted to the State Duma two draft legislative packages seeking to punish citizens for dissemination of objectionable information on the Internet.
 This is the first time, when the sanctions specifically punishing online behavior were introduced in the Duma